 Just in case the scale is skewing things, I’m removing Indeed.com from my second cloned chart.
 It helps me see if the competing domains also took a value hit in July 2014.

 Blammo again.
 It looks like they all fell, and Indeed.com’s big numbers had been masking that.
-Our suspicions about an industry-wide drop in keyword value seems to be confirmed.
+Our suspicions about an industry-wide drop in keyword-value seems to be confirmed.
 My guess?
-Certain job trends shifted, or people just stopped searching for certain category of keywords that they had before.
+Certain job trends shifted, or people just stopped searching for a certain category of keywords that they had before.

 Keep comparing competitors.
 Change views, change time periods, and change who’s on the chart.
 Start from scratch and add your own domain.
 (Hint: this button helps)

 You’re not limited to just SEO competitors.
 Use the “PPC Competitors” button on top of the chart to jump to another view.
 You can also navigate there through the PPC Research tab.